-- Samples should be tested as soon as possible following collection. - If a delay in testing occurs, samples should be stored at 2-8 °C. - Blood drawn into EDTA is preferred for the direct antiglobulin test. - Blood drawn into EDTA, sodium citrate or with no anticoagulant (clotted specimens) should be tested within three days. - Donor blood may be tested up to the date of expiration. - Red blood cell suspensions can be prepared in the acceptable range of 3% to 5% using the following combinations of saline and packed red blood cells:
+- · Blood drawn into EDTA is preferred for the direct antiglobulin test. - · Blood drawn into heparin or with no anticoagulant (clotted specimens) should be tested within three days. - Blood drawn into EDTA or sodium citrate should be tested within seven days. - Donor blood may be tested up to the date of expiration. - For the direct antiglobulin test, red blood cell suspensions can be prepared in the acceptable range of 3% to 5% using the following combinations of saline and packed red blood cells: